noahehall/multicloud/providers/aws/services/database/neptune.md

 - performance
   - scale out read traffic across read replicas
   - reader endpoint balances connections across read replicas

+### architecture

+- primary database: read and write operations and performs all the data modifications to the cluster volume
+- read-only replicas: up to 15; connects to the same storage volume as the primary database instance
+- cluster volume: designed for reliability and high availability; copies data across AZs in a single region.
+- stores three fields for each connection or relationship
+- endpoints:
+  - cluster: connects to the current primary database instance for the database cluster.
+  - reader: connects to one of the available Neptune replicas.
+Each replica has its own endpoint
+  - instance: connects to a specific database instance; provides direct control over connections to the DB cluster, for scenarios where using the cluster endpoint or reader endpoint might not be appropriate

+### cluster

+- consists of zero or one writer instance and zero to fifteen read replicas
+- compute layer
+  - single-writer architecture: no more than a single writer instance can be provisioned.
+  - read replicas
+    - Readsare eventually consistent: generally in the single-digit milliseconds, but potentially up to 100 ms under extremely heavy traffic.
+- storage layer: spans multiple AZs

 ### Graph Data Models